-Often when we are listening to what people are saying, we will have an emotional response and make judgments or assumptions about the intent and meaning of the message.
-These judgments often lead us to respond in a way that fuels mistrust and conflict.
+Often when we are listening to what people are saying, we will have an emotional response and make judgements or assumptions about the intent and meaning of the message.
+These judgements often lead us to respond in a way that fuels mistrust and conflict.
 To avoid a potential impasse in difficult conversations, we can:

 - Turn down our internal dialogue and stay focused on what is being said

 - Breathe and neutralize our emotions

 - Move from judgement to curiosity by asking questions to gain better understanding